 All family members will remain in the home and carry on with as normal a life as possible.
-We will maintain situational awareness by gathering as much information as possible about the current situation.
+We will maintain SA by gathering as much information as possible about the current situation.
 Should any of our tripwires be crossed, we will launch the next phase of our PACE plan.

 Alternate Plan – Planned Evacuation